meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 ]
 ```

-If you want to filter results based on the `director` and `genre` attributes, you must add them to the [`filterableAttributes` list](/reference/api/filterable_attributes.md).
+If you want to filter results based on the `director` and `genre` attributes, you must add them to the [`filterableAttributes` list](/reference/api/filterable_attributes.md):

 <CodeSamples id="faceted_search_update_settings_1" />

 ## Using filters

 Once you have configured `filterableAttributes`, you can start using [the `filter` search parameter](/reference/features/search_parameters#filter).
-Search parameters are added to a query when a user searches for a document.
+Search parameters are added to at search time, that is, when a user searches your dataset.

 `filter` expects a **filter expression** containing one or more **conditions**.
 A filter expression can be written as a string, as an array, or as a mix of both.